CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•March 2019

 Spheres are being churned out somewhere in the neighborhood of 4.611686×1018 units.
 It appears that within some measurements, these might be added to those already created from the prior notations.

 2. Prime numbers.
-The eighteen prime numbers from the first notation to the 64th are 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61.
+The eighteen (18) prime numbers from the first notation to the 64th are: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61.
 Are there 18 mathematical systems that can be readily shown to develop upon each other?
-Does that give us the 26 to 31 dimensionless constant prior to the emergence of the Standard Model of Physics?
+What about the 26 to 31 dimensionless constants prior to the emergence of the Standard Model of Physics?
 My simple guess is that it will give us a level of complexity that reflects our current understanding and the sophistication of the tools we use to measure things.
 Causal Dynamical Triangulations (CDT), Regge calculus, fractal structure, 2-D spacetime, and the flavors of the simplex will all find a place.